enkidevs/curriculum/generative-ai/chatgpt/coding-with-chatgpt/debugging-assistance-chatgpt.md

 ---

-With ChatGPT, you have a powerful ally whilst debugging.
+With ChatGPT, you have a powerful ally while debugging.

 You can use it to detect errors, troubleshoot techniques, save time, and more.